Thorium/the-elmish-book/chapters/elm/form-inputs.md

 # Collecting User Input

 Clicking a button is one way for users to interact with your application.
 Another way of interaction is writing inside input boxes.
-Often the user must fill in information in a form, such as the username and password in a login page.
+Often the user must fill in the information in a form, such as the username and password on a login page.

 ### Textual Inputs